 • Communication: Communication is the primary way in which Care Coordination activities are successfully performed.
-It is the responsibility of care coordinators to be a line of communication between patients and their service providers.
+Patients in the SUD system of care receive services for various service providers, and it is the responsibility of care coordinators to be a line of communication between patients and others.
 Communication may include telephone, emails, letters, and progress notes and/or reports to the County, State, and other service providers on behalf of the patient.
 For example, a patient may need a letter sent to a judge verifying that they are participating in SUD treatment.
 At times, care coordinators must also advocate on behalf of patients.
-If patient service needs are not being met, care coordinators will educate patients about their rights and advocate for patients with their service providers.
+If patient service needs are not being met, care coordinators will educate patients in their rights and advocate for patients with their service providers.

+Table 7.
 Core Functions of Care Coordination